-- It should be provided with a hard surface to resist the distortion under traffic and provide a smooth and skid-resistant riding surface,
+It should be provided with a hard surface to resist distortion under traffic and provide a smooth and skid-resistant riding surface,

 8. Seal Coat

-The seal coat is a thin layer with water-proof the surface and to provide skid resistance.
+The seal coat is a thin layer with a water-proof surface and provides skid resistance.

 Read More: 25 + Types Of Doors For Your Perfect House

 Rigid pavements are cable to transfer wheel load to a wider area as it has good flexural strength.
 In rigid pavement, there are not many layers of materials as in the case of flexible pavement.